Ryo Wada

+Ryo Wada (和田 凌, Wada Ryō) is a Japanese professional footballer who plays as a forward and is currently a free agent.

-Playing career
+Club career

-Wada was born in Tochigi Prefecture on July 5, 1995.
+Wada was born in Tochigi Prefecture on 5 July 1995.
 After graduating from Hannan University, he joined J3 League club FC Ryukyu in 2018.

 Wada joined J1 League side Sagan Tosu in January 2021 after a trial, despite having made no appearances for Kagoshima United the previous season.

-He joined the Brisbane Roar in the A-League on 4 Feb 2022 as a loan player.
-He took a month to gain enough match fitness to play, then only made 4 appearances before being dropped.
-He left the club at the conclusion of the season.
+On 4 February 2022, Wada joined A-League club Brisbane Roar as a loan player.
+He took a month to gain enough match fitness to play, then only made 4 appearances.

+On 24 January 2024, Wada joined Hong Kong Premier League club Rangers.
+However, he left the club only within a month on 12 February 2024.